Spatially heterogeneous learning by a deep student machine: Replica theory

 The order parameters also vanish in thermal equilibrium in globally coupled system with $c=N$ due to the permutation symmetry - the 2nd symmetry mentioned in sec \ref{sec-symmetry}.
-The latter symmetry may become spontaneously broken only in the limit $N \to \infty$ \cite{barkai1992broken}.
+This issue is removed by using the dense coupling by selecting connections between adjacent layers randomly.